apocalyptech/minecraftxray/README.txt

 whether to always draw water and bedrock.
 Water is on by default, and bedrock is off by default (though it will of course show up if necessary, regardless of this setting).

+The ore highlighting glow can be toggled using the "H" key.
+This will cycle between the three states of ore highlighting glow.
+The default is a rainbow effect which one user has described as "disco."
+The next selection is a plain white highlighting which was the default until version 3.4.0.
+Finally, the glow will be turned off entirely.
+Note that with the glow turned off, every instance of the specified ore will still be rendered onscreen, so this toggle is still quite useful for tracking down ores.

 The "explored" area toggle, basically just tints any blocks around torches with a green color.
 This makes it very easy to see where you've explored in